Leigh Academy Strood: History

-Strood Academy was formed in September 2009 following the closure of Chapter School and Temple School, and today the school is located on the former site of Chapter School.
+Leigh Academy Strood was formed in September 2009 as Strood Academy, following the closure of Chapter School and Temple School, and today the school is located on the former site of Chapter School.
 The school moved into new buildings on the site in September 2012, which were designed in partnership with Nicholas Hare Architects and built by BAM as the main contractor at a cost of £27 million.

 The academy moved into the Leigh Academies Trust in 2017.
+The school officially adopted the name Leigh Academy Strood from September 2025 as part of the Leigh Academies Trust-wide rebranding.

 Dijana Piralic became Principal, replacing Kim Gunn, in March 2020.
+In April 2023, Jon Richardson became Principal.

 Governance

-Strood Academy is part of the Leigh Academies Trust, a multi-academy trust, formed of 25 schools based in the Kent, Medway and South East London areas.
+Leigh Academy Strood is part of the Leigh Academies Trust, a multi-academy trust, formed of 25 schools based in the Kent, Medway and South East London areas.
 Within the Trust's head office, it houses its Executive Team and the other central teams including Finance, Business, Marketing, HR, Engagement and IT.

-Strood Academy was sponsored by the University for the Creative Arts in 2013.
+Leigh Academy Strood was sponsored by the University for the Creative Arts in 2013.

 Academics

 Key Stage 3

-Strood Academy is a candidate school for the IB Middle Years Programme.
+Leigh Academy Strood is a candidate school for the IB Middle Years Programme.
 In addition to following the UK National curriculum, this "a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision."